Skip to main content

 Sudden Oak Death

-Sudden Oak Death (SOD), caused by the introduced pathogen Phytophthora ramorum, was first documented in the United States on Marin Municipal Water District and State Park lands in Marin County in 1995 (Garbelotto & Rizzo, 2005).
-In the ensuing years, it has killed tens of thousands of trees on Mt.
+Sudden Oak Death (SOD), caused by the introduced pathogen Phytophthora ramorum, was first documented in the United States on Marin Water and California State Parks lands in Marin County in 1995 (Garbelotto & Rizzo, 2005).
+It has killed tens of thousands of trees on Mt.
 Tam.
-Vegetation mapping completed in 2004, 2009, and again in 2014 has tracked the rapid spread of the disease across watershed lands.
-The 2014 update found that over 90 percent of oak woodlands were affected by the disease.
-Overall, 84 percent of forested areas were impacted, though the degree to which they have been affected varies by the species composition of the forest and by tree canopy characteristics (AIS, 2015).
+Vegetation mapping in 2004, 2009, and 2014 (AIS, 2015) tracked the rapid spread of the disease across Marin Water lands.
+The 2014 update found that 84% of forested vegetation types were affected, although the degree of impact varied by forest species and by woodland canopy characteristics (AIS, 2015).

-In addition to causing dramatic changes in habitat structure, dying and dead trees are increasing fuel loads.
-The effects of the loss of oak trees on species dependent on them for food and shelter (e.g., dusky-footed woodrat, acorn woodpecker) are not yet known (Nik et al., 2016).
+In addition to causing dramatic changes in habitat structure, dying and dead trees increase fuel loads.
+The effects of the loss of oak trees on species dependent on them for food and shelter (e.g., dusky-footed woodrat [Neotoma fuscipes], Acorn Woodpecker [Melanerpes formicivorus]) are not yet known (Cunniffe et al., 2016).
+Oaks and other hardwood species affected by SOD are an important and culturally significant forest type for the Coast Miwok people, providing food, medicine, and other cultural materials.
+Reducing barriers to Indigenous stewardship practices in Marin County could have restorative effects for hardwood forests and woodlands (Nelson, 2023).

 Other Plant Pathogens